alphagov/gds-way/source-code.md

 ### Retired applications

-We have an organisation called [gds-attic](https://github.com/gds-attic/) which is used for source code which is no longer in production.
+If an application is no longer used in production its public repository should be migrated to the [gds-attic](https://github.com/gds-attic/) organisation on GitHub.

 Email the `gds-github-owners` mailing list to ask for an application to be migrated to the attic.